sweattep/modern_quotes/README.md

 >Sell the lifestyle

+>Forfeiture except during the Life of the Person

-sell the goods that are less popular
+>sell the goods that are less popular

 >sell less of more